NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Enter the identification number assigned to the non-resident for tax purposes by their country of residence.
 If a non-resident does not give you an identification number, ask if a Canadian social insurance number (SIN) is available and enter the number here.

-If an identification number is not available, ask the non-resident if they have been assigned an individual tax number (ITN), a temporary tax number (TTN) or a Canadian payroll program account number (15 characters) by us and enter it here.
+If an identification number is not available, ask the non-resident if they have been assigned an individual tax number (ITN), a temporary tax number (TTN) or a Canadian payroll program account number (15 characters) by the CRA and enter it here.
 If no number is available, leave the area blank.

 Box 14 or 24 – Income code